Power-optimal, stabilized entangling gate between trapped-ion qubits

+There is only so much power that optical components can withstand.
+But more importantly, increased power leads to reduced gate fidelity due to, e.g., carrier coupling \cite{WEIZ-PRL}, ion-ion crosstalk \cite{UMD,EASE}, and spontaneous emission from intermediate Raman levels \cite{GREENPAP}.
+Therefore, it is important to construct gates that, in addition to being stabilized against control-parameter fluctuations, require the least amount of power possible, i.e., they need to be power-optimal.
+In this paper we present a comprehensive, scalable approach to the construction of stabilized, power-optimal $\xxgate$ gates that is based on the M{\o}lmer-S{\o}rensen Hamiltonian of an ion chain interacting with laser pulses:

+Here $i$ and $p$ label the ions and the motional modes, respectively, $\eta_p^i$ is the Lamb-Dicke parameter, $\sigma_x^i$ and $g_i(t)$ are the Pauli-$x$ operator and the pulse function acting on ion $i$, and $\omega_p$ and $a_p$ are the frequency and mode operator of motional mode $p$, respectively.
+A judicious choice of pulse functions generates an $\xxgate$ gate that induces entanglement between two trapped-ion qubits, defined by the unitary operator

-where $\theta_{ij} = 4\chi_{ij}$ denotes the degree of entanglement between ions $i$ and $j$, $\sigma_x$ is the Pauli-$x$ matrix, and $\otimes$, hereafter suppressed whenever clear contextually, denotes the tensor product.
-To induce the desired $\xxgate$ gate in practice, as detailed in SOM sections S2-S4, all motional modes of the ion chain need to be decoupled from the computational states of the qubits at the end of the gate operation, leaving only the spins entangled.
-For an $N$-qubit system, these constraints are of the form
+where $\theta_{ij} = 4\chi_{ij}$ denotes the degree of entanglement between ions $i$ and $j$.
+To induce the desired $\xxgate$ gate in practice, all motional modes of the ion chain need to be decoupled from the computational states of the qubits at the end of the gate operation \cite{MS-1,IonQ,UMD}, leaving only the spins entangled.
+For an $N$-qubit system, and assuming that the same pulses are directed at ions $i$ and $j$, these constraints are of the form

-where, on the left-hand side, $\tau$ is the pulse duration, $g(t)$ is the pulse function and $\omega_p$ ($p =1,2,..,N$) are the mode frequencies.
+where $\tau$, a free parameter, is the pulse duration.
 The degree of entanglement between qubits $i$ and $j$ is obtained as

-where, in the first equation, $\eta_p^i$ is the Lamb-Dicke parameter, i.e., the coupling strength between the $i$th ion and $p$th mode.